mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 This one is also fairly tough.
 Exert force at a
 distance...?
 Ok, here goes!
 Telekinesis involves the
-emission of an intense beam of k-psions, of carefully-
+emission of an intense beam of k-psions, of carefully-defined energy.
-defined energy.
 AS with c-psions, the energy
 determines how far a psion may travel before
 interacting with matter.
 K-psions have a complex
 interaction with matter - when a beam of k-psions